infobloxopen/protoc-gen-gorm/README.md

 You can run `make install` or `go install` directly.

-Once installed, the `--gorm-out=.` option can be specified in a protoc command to write the files to a given directory.
+Once installed, the `--gorm_out=.` option can be specified in a protoc command to write the files to a given directory.
 Specifying inside the proto file the option `option (orm.package) = "<package-name>";` will generate a subdirectory with the given package name.